fortis-07/3-tier-eks-app-on-EKS-/README.md

 * Deployed a backend and frontend
 * Configured a migration job
 * Set up Ingress with AWS ALB
-* Mapped a domain name to your app
+* Mapped a domain name to your app using Clouflare
-* Enabled SSL using Cloudflare

 Your 3-tier app is now live and secure using modern cloud-native architecture.

----

-## 📦 Export Option

-This document is Markdown-ready for GitHub README use.
-Let me know if you also want it in PDF or DOCX format.